Asmaa-magdy-123/Asmaa-magdy-123/README.md

 - Authentication & validation using Yup
 - Dynamic product pages + user profile
 - Responsive UI + animations

-### 🏢 EquipmentCorner
+- ### 🏢 EquipmentCorner (Redesign & Improvement)
-- React + Tailwind
+- Built a redesigned version of a real-world website using **React + Tailwind**
+- Improved UI/UX with a more modern and responsive design
-- Admin dashboard + dynamic content
+- Developed an admin dashboard for managing dynamic content
-- Contact forms & validation
+- Implemented contact forms with validation
+- Enhanced performance and code structure for better maintainability

 ### 🛍️ Leo Teapoz
 - E-commerce using HTML, CSS, JS